-Pressure is constantly mounting and there are no signs of that slowing down.
+Pressure is constantly mounting and there were little signs of that slowing down.
+I am still not entirely convinced that any decision made will feed through and lighten the load significantly enough to attract people to teaching or keep people there.
 Schools were feeling more like machines to me than places to nurture and expand minds.
 The results heavy bombardment the government deem of utmost importance are priority.
 There is little room for nurture, curiosity and inquisitiveness.
 Everything is analysed and let me tell you, full time teachers work their bloody socks off to jump the hurdles.
 And then some.
 Full time teaching is a pressure cooker that I feel is about to blow.
 I have never known it to be so stressful.

 Full time jobs are intense at the best of times but lets just think of the dynamic for a moment.
 We have a colossal amount of young caring professionals that are following their heart into this career.
 In a major sweeping statement, may I remind you that most primary teachers are young women.
 Young women who are at the age where their life is on the verge of changing in big ways.
 Maybe a mortgage, anticipating an engagement, married, or about to start a family.
 On the precipice of the path to their independent adult life.
 Except that they chose to teach.
 With that come full on, long days, followed by many hours of work in the evening not to mention the hours upon hours of work each weekend.
 Hell they may be lucky if they get a few hours on a Sunday to spend with their loved ones.
 Aren’t they lucky??